gdbroman/broman.blog/_posts/2020/2020-03-03-the-adult-is-a-lie.md

 When someone’s dying, we turn to the doctor for status reports.
 To answer our questions.

 It seems like we are surrounded by adults.
-But at a second glance it becomes obvious that this is merely an illusion.
-Social dynamics tricking your brain.
-Let us for a moment think about what we *don’t* see.
+But let's for a moment think about what we *don’t* see.

 What you don't see is that the skilled car mechanic is also clueless with women.